Child Custody Lawyer in Michigan Serving Monroe County and Downriver Detroit

 (l) Any other factor considered by the court to be relevant to a particular child custody dispute.

+The Judge after hearing the evidence presented on these factors will make a custody determination.
 The court can award custody to one party or can award joint custody in which case the parties make decisions regarding their children together.
 If the parties cannot agree a motion must be filed and the court will make a determination.
 You need an experienced child custody attorney to ensure you get the best custodial arrangement.